The GNWT Leadership Development Program has two levels available for participants.

 Program Fees:

-If an employee is registered for a module or modules but is unable to attend, the department will remain responsible for all costs.
+Our Cancellation Policy requires 10 days notice prior to the start date.
+This window allows us to offer the seat to other candidates.
+If an employee withdraws after this deadline, or is registered for one or more module modules but is unable to attend, the department will remain responsible for all costs.